d3x0r/sack.vfs/README.md

 Vulkan API to be added eventually...

 ## Requirements

+CMake-js is required to build the GUI; to pull the full external sources.

 #### npm
+	cmake-js
 	// don't use these anymore... but rather internal macros
 	// because I default all methods as readonly
 	// all objects exported by require are constants.